melisplatform/melis-platform-framework-laravel-demo-tool/README.md

 ```

 ### Configuration
-This module also configured to access the Laravel framework inside directory of /thirdparty
-By just adding this data to the array inside config/module.coonfig.php file:
+This module is also configured to access the Laravel framework inside the directory of /thirdparty by just adding the data to the array inside config/module.config.php file:
 ```
 return [
   'third-party-framework' => [